MaelBriantin/react-symfony-starter/README.md

     ```

     This command will run the following tasks:
+    - create a local SSL certificate using `mkcert` for HTTPS support
     - create a `.env` file from the `.env.example` file with the needed environment variables
     - build the Docker containers for the Symfony backend and the React frontend (MYSQL, Node, PHP, Caddy)
     - start the Docker containers